danzek/annotationis/Operating Systems/Windows/BITS.md

 You can also use `-Source` and `-Destination` parameters and/or use the `-TransferType` parameter to use another transfer job type.
 [See "Using Windows PowerShell to Create BITS Transfer Jobs"](https://msdn.microsoft.com/en-us/library/windows/desktop/ee663885(v=vs.85).aspx) for many more examples.

+## COM APIs

+BITS can be implemented through a variety of [documented COM interfaces](https://msdn.microsoft.com/en-us/library/windows/desktop/aa362820(v=vs.85).aspx).

-The BITS interface allows transfer policy settings to be specified such as avoiding downloads over metered connections via [flags in the `BITS_COST_STATE` enum.](https://msdn.microsoft.com/en-us/library/windows/desktop/mt595901(v=vs.85).aspx) While this makes sense to avoid making a user pay for downloads where bandwidth is expensive, this could also be abused by malware.
+The BITS interface for [`IBackgroundCopyJob5`](https://msdn.microsoft.com/en-us/library/windows/desktop/hh446781(v=vs.85).aspx) allows transfer policy settings to be specified such as avoiding downloads over metered connections via [flags in the `BITS_COST_STATE` enum.](https://msdn.microsoft.com/en-us/library/windows/desktop/mt595901(v=vs.85).aspx) While this makes sense to avoid making a user pay for downloads where bandwidth is expensive, this could also be abused by malware.
 For instance, policy for a network (that has a firewall, IDS, other monitoring, etc.) could be set to say that it is a metered network, and thus the malware could avoid download activity while connected to that network.
+[Ilya Kobzar and I presented a proof-of-concept to do this at BSides Iowa](https://github.com/danzek/presentations/tree/master/Windows/20180414) (and elsewhere).

 ## Queue Manager